makma/fingerprintjs.com/content/blog/6-types-of-ecommerce-fraud-and-how-to-prevent-them-from-compromising-your-online-store.md

 4. The owner of the stolen card notices the fraudulent activity and requests a chargeback from their bank
 5. The supplier loses the money from the purchase, the fraudster pockets the customer’s money as a middle man, and the legitimate customer is none the wiser

 Triangulation fraud can be difficult to identify, so it’s crucial to have systems in place that automatically detect suspicious activity.
-This includes using technology that tracks visitor behavior and bolsters payment systems to reduce the number of fraudulent transactions and chargebacks.
+This includes using technology that tracks visitor behavior and bolstering payment systems to reduce the number of fraudulent transactions and chargebacks.

 ### 4. Account Takeover Fraud